• limn •

 lim • Hear it!

 Part of Speech: Verb, transitive

 Meaning: To sketch out, to outline in detail, literally or figuratively.

-In Play: The literal sense of today's word is to sketch: "As Meta sat across the table sipping her wine, Winfred limned the elegant features of her face on his linen napkin."
+In Play: The literal sense of today's word is "to sketch": "As Meta sat across the table sipping her wine, Winfred limned the elegant features of her face on his linen napkin."
 In the figurative sense, this word is often accompanied by in or out: "As she sat there in the candlelight, Winfred also limned out his plans for their wedding and their life together thereafter."

 Word History: Today's Good Word is the descendant of Middle English limnen "illuminate", as to illuminate a manuscript, to draw decorative pictures around the first word and in the margins.
 This meaning evaporated in the 17th century.
 Limn is a reduction of lumine, itself a reduction of illuminate, hence it refers to illumination in the sense of sketching pictures on a scroll or handwritten manuscript.
-The root goes back to Latin lumen, lumin- "light", the result of Proto-Indo-European leuk- "light" with an -men suffix.
-The Germanic languages added a -t suffix which produced German Licht and English light.
+The root goes back to Latin lumen, lumin- "light", the result of Proto-Indo-European leuk- "light" with a -men suffix.
+The Germanic languages added a -t suffix, which produced German Licht and English light.
 The Slavic languages apparently avoided suffixation, resulting in Russian luch' "ray".
 (At this point I would like to limn in a hint of my gratitude to Lynn Morris for suggesting today's Good Word.)